fab2s/Searchable/README.md

 The db server configuration must be configured as demonstrated in [innodb_full_text.cnf](./src/innodb_full_text.cnf) for these words to effectively be excluded from indexing.

+## Requirements

+`Searchable` is tested against php 8.1, 8.2, 8.3 and 8.4

 ## Contributing